 Is a vegan Mediterranean diet something that you've considered?
 Plant-based diets have been praised for their wide-ranging health benefits, particularly in relation to cardiovascular disease, metabolic issues and cancer.
 But is it possible to eat a vegan Mediterranean diet?

 The Mediterranean diet is universally considered to be one of the healthiest diets in the world.
-Multiple studies have shown that it significantly reduces the risk of developing many chronic conditions, including cardiovascular disease, hypertension, obesity and type 2 diabetes.
+Multiple studies (opens in new tab) have shown that it significantly reduces the risk of developing many chronic conditions, including cardiovascular disease, hypertension, obesity and type 2 diabetes (check our article on the seven science-backed benefits of the Mediterranean diet to find out more).
 But with plant-based diets getting increasingly more popular, there’s been a considerable interest in a vegan Mediterranean diet as a way to combine these two dietary patterns.

 Some studies (opens in new tab) suggest that vegan diets may not only have a higher nutritional value than the Mediterranean diet, but they also may be better for the environment.
 This so-called ‘greener’ Mediterranean diet could provide a perfect solution to the diet-environment-health dilemma by simultaneously addressing the impact of consuming animal-based products and the steep rise in diet-related diseases.